 Also, check out her coconut flour recipes videos to see how easy, quick and delicious her recipes are.

 Enter the giveaway to win some amazing products!
-Blendtec blender to whip up this delicious Apple Muffins recipe as well as the rest of the amazing coconut flour treats from Leelalicious’s Coconut Flour eBook.
+Blendtec blender to whip up this delicious Healthy Apple Muffins recipe as well as the rest of the amazing coconut flour treats from Leelalicious’s Coconut Flour eBook.
 Also win some coconut products from Better Body Foods, and of course you will get the Coconut Flour Muffins, Pancakes and Mug Cakes E-book.

 Like what you see?
 Be sure to follow along to never miss a recipe!

 - 1/2 cup coconut flour